adyxax/www/content/blog/ansible/forgejo-runner.md

 ## The good and the bad

-The good part is obviously the tight integration with forgejo's UI.
-Forgejo (or gitea which forgejo forked from) developers also made the great decision of adding runners dedicated to individual users, which allows me to open my forgejo instance to other people without offering them access to a runner.
+The good part is obviously the tight integration with Forgejo's UI.
+Forgejo (or gitea which Forgejo forked from) developers also made the great decision of adding runners dedicated to individual users, which allows me to open my Forgejo instance to other people without offering them access to a runner.

 The bad part all has to do with trying to be a GitHub actions clone: